AndrewJager/Wings2D/README.md

 ### Goals
 ##### Cross-platform
-This framework should use the java.awt.canvas object, which will (in theory) allow it to work on any desktop platform that supports the JVM.
+This framework should use the java swing framework, which will (in theory) allow it to work on any desktop platform that supports the JVM.

 ##### Maintain aspect ratio
-The canvas used to draw on will be automatically scaled to a 16:9 aspect ratio (custom aspect ratio support may be added in the future).
+The canvas used to draw on will be automatically scaled to a fixed aspect ratio.
 This allows the developer to ensure that the presentation of the game will always be the same, while the user can change their window size to anything without having to worry about losing part of the game offscreen.

 ##### Automatic scaling
 The framework will automatically scale all images, graphical effects, and UI with the size of the drawing canvas.
 As long as the developer uses the provided classes, they should not have to worry about having to manually scale anything.
 The game presentation should appear the same, regardless of the size of the window.